 - Country – Hong Kong, China

 Here in this Pure VPN review, we’ll take a look at one of the oldest VPN providers.
-They partially keep logs although it is away from any Five-Eyes jurisdiction.
-However, it is based in China who is more stringent with their internet regulations.
+They partially keep logs, although it is away from any Five-Eyes jurisdiction.
+However, it is based in China who is more stringent with its internet regulations.
 Watch this space.

 - Extensions for Chrome and Firefox

 - Supports all major protocols

 - The PureVPN server list contains virtual servers

 - Some features didn’t work during testing (kill-switch)

 - No logging policy isn’t entirely correct

 - Lousy customer service

 - Deceptive marketing strategies